Nursing – BSN Pre-Licensure and Evening/Weekend Program Admission Criteria.

 - Submit a two-page personal statement detailing the reasons you wish to pursue the degree and how you feel the degree will enhance your career

-- Submit an official TEAS exam score (exam must be taken and the score must be on file by the deadline for the semester applied for)
+- Submit an official TEAS exam score.
+(If possible, the exam should be taken and the score should be on file by the deadline for the semester applied for.)

 Start Terms and Application Deadlines